Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.products.list({ merchantId: "merchantId",  });

 /*
+Updates an existing product in your Merchant Center account.
+Only updates attributes provided in the request.
+*/
+await gapi.client.content.products.update({ merchantId: "merchantId", productId: "productId",  });

+/*
 Gets the statuses of multiple products in a single request.
 */
 await gapi.client.content.productstatuses.custombatch({  });